CesiumGS/cesium-ion-revit-add-in/README.md

 With the addin repo cloned, open `CesiumIonRevitAddin.sln` and build.
 The addin DLL and all files from the Native wrapper will be in `cesium-ion-revit-add-in\CesiumIonRevitAddin\bin\Debug`

+# Referencing the Design Tiler

+The addin currently uses the Design Tiler to produce .3dtiles files at the end of the export process.

+The addin expects the tiler to be present in `CesiumIonRevitAddin\bin\Debug\Tiler\tilers.exe` or `CesiumIonRevitAddin\bin\Release\Tiler\tilers.exe`

+You will need to clone, build and place the Design Tiler at one of these locations.

 # Developing

 For development, we use [Revit AddinManager](https://github.com/chuongmep/RevitAddInManager).
 It allows for reloading the addin after code changes without restarting Revit.